harshith-ashok/whisperer/README.md

-# Whisperer - AI Based translator and fluent-er for speech impediments
+# Whisperer - MLX Edition

-Small collection of scripts for transcription, language detection, TTS and simple translation.
+Small collection of scripts for transcription, language detection, TTS and simple translation but for Apple silicon chips.

 Quick start